FomTarro/skeletom-net/src/blogs/larvitar.md

 <span class="font-tiny translucent italic caption">A Larvitar outbreak occuring in the Asado Desert, indicated on the map.</span>

-And do note that I only say *"possible"*; the location of these outbreaks changed every day, and lasted for that entire day.
-Therefore, it would be entirely likely for any given player to have played the game every day for the entire duration of the event, and still never have an opportunity to encounter Larvitar in the desert.
+And do note that I only say *"possible"*; the location of these outbreaks changed every day, and lasted for the whole day.
+Therefore, it would be entirely likely for any given player to have played the game every day for the complete duration of the event, and still never have been given an opportunity to encounter Larvitar in the desert.
 That's rough!

 Fortunately (for me), if you *don't* sign back in to online after the event ends, your console doesn't get the memo and continues the event until you do.
 As such, I was able to wait until I got my lucky Mass Outbreak location, well after the event *should* have ended.